 To calculate, process, and compute – that is the fundamental role of a computer.
 The right cloud service provider can help scale to 1000’s of processing node in just couple of minutes.
 For organizations that need faster data analysis or graphics rendering, there are two choices available – buy additional hardware or shift to the cloud.
 This is what is the goal of public cloud services.

-For AWS compute, primary solution is its EC2 instances which provide scalable computing on-demand and can be customized for different options’ also provides other related services like the EC2 container service, AWS Lambda, Autoscaling, and Elastic Beanstalk for app deployment.
+For AWS compute, the primary solution is its EC2 instances which provide scalable computing on-demand and can be customized for different options’ also provides other related services like the EC2 container service, AWS Lambda, Autoscaling, and Elastic Beanstalk for app deployment.
 Azure’s compute offerings are based on VMs with multiple other tools such as Cloud Services and Resource Manager which help deploy applications on the cloud.

 AWS still offers the largest range of services, close to 100 across compute, storage, database, analytics, networking, mobile, developer tools, management tools, IoT, security and enterprise applications.